-7.1.3.3.1 Circulation in the Campus libraries and the four specialised branch libraries at Potchefstroom Campus
+7.1.3.3.1 Circulation

 Books and other physical information sources are issued to users registered on the Sierra Library system in a category that allows lending.
 The nature of the lending is determined by the user's academic level or relationship to the University - see Services according to user category.
 User records are automatically and regularly extracted and reloaded from Academic Administration's student and staff databases according to a specific program written by the Information Systems department.